 Download the ISO file, burn it to a DVD, boot with the DVD in the drive, and install as you would do normally.
 (I assume you know how to do all that.
 I’ll just keep breezing on.)
 To use all 6 CPUs on my computer, enter this at a terminal: MAKEFLAGS=”-j$(nproc)” —————- Volume up and … Continue reading “Installing Antergos Linux”

 Archlinux is best, but difficult.
 It’s what I run.
+Or at least what I used to run.
+(Now days I run Fedora Xfce and Sabayon Xfce.)
 I didn’t install it with the Arch Wiki.
 I used YouTube videos.
 It worked, and I’m inside Arch writing this article.
 I’ve been using Arch for awhile now.
-I like it.
-I’ve used ’em all.
-Mint, Antergos, Manjaro, Ubuntu (all the flavors), Zorin, everything else you … Continue reading “Which Linux Distro is Best?”
+I … Continue reading “Which Linux Distro is Best?”

 Members of the Arch, Antergos and (especially) Manjaro communities will probably be happy to learn that I’m over here now.
 Xubuntu.
 I was at a point where I thought to experiment and I reformatted with Sabayon Linux.
 What I learned is that Gentoo based distributions take forever to compile and use simple software downloads.
 Alas, … Continue reading “Xubuntu”